Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Appendix to

-Agents in the same population evaluates the social state based on the same payoff function $\F^p:\cX^\cP\to\R^{A^p}$. $\F^p(\x^\cP)\in\R^{\cA^p}$ is the payoff vector for agents in population $p\in\cP$ when the social state is $\x^\cP$.
-We denote by $\bpi^\cP=(\bpi^p)_{p\in\cP}\in\R^{A^\cP}$ the collection of payoff vectors $\bpi^p\in\R^{A^p}$ over all the populations $p\in\cP$.\footnote{Both $\x^\cP$ and $\bpi^\cP$ are $A^\cP$-dimensional column vectors.} The definition of a stable game (\Cref{dfn:ContrGame}) is extended to a multi-population setting by replacing $\F,\x,\y$ in condition \eqref{eq:dfn_Contr} with $\F^\cP,\x^\cP,\y^\cP$.
-With similar replacement, the definition of static stability (\Cref{dfn:StatStbl}) and the equivalent first-order condition \eqref{eq:FOC_Contr} are extended to a multi-population stable game.

-\begin{exmp}[Saddle games] It has been long to call game theorists' attention to a multi-player game with a saddle function $\phi:\cX^\cP\to\R$ that is concave in $\x^C \coloneqq (\x^p)_{p\in\cP^C}$ and convex in $\x^V \coloneqq (\x^p)_{p\in\cP^V}$.\footnote{Classical stability results by \cite{Kose56EMA_SolSaddle_DiffEqm} can be interpreted as showing asymptotic stability of a unique Nash equilibrium under excess payoff dynamics in a game with a strict saddle function.
-Interestingly, Kose considers an application to numerical solution of a saddle value problem and proposes an electro-analog computer for computation. \cite{NoraUno14JET_SaddleFn_RobustEqia} relate correlated equilibria in a saddle game to robust equilibria under incomplete information. \cite{HofSorin06DCDS_BRD_ContZerosum} verify Nash stability in this class of games under the standard BRD, while they regard this game as a zero-sum game.
-A class of saddle games is broader than that of zero-sum games; see an example of private provision of defense services in \citet[Example 1]{NoraUno14JET_SaddleFn_RobustEqia}.} Here, the population set $\cP$ is partitioned to two distinct, nonempty subsets $\cP^C$ and $\cP^V$.
-We define the game as a population game where population $p$'s payoff function is given by
+\begin{exmp}[Saddle games] It has been long to call game theorists' attention to a multi-player game with a ($C^2$-class) saddle function $\phi:\cX^\cP\to\R$ that is concave in $\x^C \coloneqq (\x^p)_{p\in\cP^C}$ and convex in $\x^V \coloneqq (\x^p)_{p\in\cP^V}$.\footnote{ The study of evolutionary dynamics in this class of games dates back to \cite{Kose56EMA_SolSaddle_DiffEqm}. \cite{HofSorin06DCDS_BRD_ContZerosum} verify Nash stability in this class of games under the standard BRD, while they regard this game as a zero-sum game.
+A class of saddle games is broader than that of zero-sum games; see \citet[Example 1]{NoraUno14JET_SaddleFn_RobustEqia}.} Here, the population set is partitioned to $\cP^C$ and $\cP^V$.
+The payoff function for population $p$ is given by $\F^c\equiv \tpdif{\phi}{\x^c}$ for each $c\in\cP^C$ and $\F^v\equiv -\tpdif{\phi}{\x^v}$ for each $v\in\cP^V.$ Then, $\F^\cP$ is a stable game and a Nash equilibrium $\x^{\cP\ast}$ is a saddle point of $\phi$. \end{exmp}